nasa/cumulus/docker/ecs/async-operation/async-operation/README.md

 # async-operation Docker image

 This image is intended for use with the AsyncOperation model.
+It will:

-It will download an AWS Lambda function from AWS, download a payload from S3, execute the lambda function (inside the Docker container), then update the RDS database record for the AsyncOperation with the result of the lambda function.
+1. Eownload an AWS Lambda function from AWS
+2. Download a payload from S3
+3. Execute the lambda function (inside the Docker container)
+4. Update the RDS database record for the AsyncOperation with the result of the lambda function.

 The Docker container expects a number of environment variables to be set: